10 Best AI Agent Frameworks Compared (2026)

 - Smaller community than LangChain (but growing fast)

-- Less battle-tested in enterprise (though that’s changing)
+- Less battle-tested in enterprise (though that’s getting better)

 When to Use CrewAI